nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 #### Listing persons from an event: `listevcontact`

-Shows a list of persons in the address book whose event set contains the specified event.
+Shows a list of persons in the address book who have the specified event tag tied to them.

 Format: `listevcontact EVENT_INDEX`